-Grading Descriptors Learning Outcome 1 Learners will identify the communication skills needed to work with children and adults in a childcare setting.
+Unit 7 Communication in Childcare and Education Grading Descriptors Learning Outcome 1 Pass Learners will identify the communication skills needed to work with children and adults in a childcare setting.
 Create a basic poster for use in a childcare setting outlining a piece of information for the parents.
-Pass Create a basic leaflet or handout identifying a process or procedure to a member of staff or learner and including at least one barrier to communication.
-Prepare a short list of age-appropriate songs and rhymes to be used in a childcare setting.
-Learners will identify the communication skills needed to work with children and adults in a childcare setting.
+Create an information sheet identifying a process to a member of staff or learner, including at least one barrier to communication.
+Produce an anthology of five age appropriate rhymes, identify how each links to the rhymes requested in the assignment brief.
+Merit Learners will identify the communication skills needed to work with children and adults in a childcare setting.
 Create a poster for use in a childcare setting detailing a piece of information for the parents.
-Merit Create a leaflet or handout describing a process or procedure to a member of staff or learner and including at least two barriers to communication.
-2 Outline several age-appropriate songs and rhymes to be used in a childcare setting.
-Learners will identify the communication skills needed to work with children and adults in a childcare setting. tion Create a detailed poster for use in a childcare setting explaining a piece of information for the parents.
-Distinction Create a leaflet or handout explaining and justifying a process or procedure to a member of staff or learner and including several barriers to communication.
+Create an information sheet describing a process to a member of staff or learner and including at least two barriers to communication.
+Produce an anthology of five age appropriate rhymes, outline how each links to the rhymes requested in the assignment brief.
+Distinction Learners will identify the communication skills needed to work with children and adults in a childcare setting.
+Create a detailed poster for use in a childcare setting explaining a piece of information for the parents.
+Create an information sheet describing in detail a process to a member of staff or learner and including several barriers to communication.
+Produce an anthology of five age appropriate rhymes, explain how each links to the rhymes requested in the assignment brief.
 Describe several age-appropriate songs and rhymes to be used in a childcare setting.

-Unit No: 7 - Communication in Childcare and Education Grading Descriptors Learning Outcome 2 Learners will demonstrate the ability to communicate verbally and nonverbally with others.
+Unit 7 Communication in Childcare and Education Grading Descriptors Learning Outcome 2 Learners will demonstrate the ability to communicate verbally and nonverbally with others.
 Outline the importance of maintaining confidentiality.
-Demonstrate the ability to communicate verbally and non- verbally with children, parents and professionals in a childcare setting.
+Demonstrate the ability to communicate verbally and non- verbally with children, parents or professionals in a childcare setting.
+Pass Outline the importance of maintaining confidentiality. .
+Contribute to a singing session with others, using one resource or method to overcome a barrier to communication.
+Learners will demonstrate the ability to communicate verbally and nonverbally with others.
 Outline the importance of maintaining confidentiality.
-Pass Contribute to a singing session, using one resource or method to overcome a barrier to communication.
-Respond to others with respect showing appropriate body language and eye-contact.
-Learners will demonstrate the ability to communicate verbally and non-verbally with others.
-Outline the importance of maintaining confidentiality.
-Demonstrate the ability to communicate verbally and non- verbally with children, parents and professionals in a childcare setting.
-Describe the importance of maintaining confidentiality.
-Merit Participate in a singing session, using at least two resources or method to overcome barriers to communication.
-Respond to others with respect showing sensitive body language and eye-contact.
+Demonstrate the ability to communicate verbally and non- verbally with children, parents or professionals in a childcare setting.
+Merit Describe the importance of maintaining confidentiality. Σ Participate in a singing session with others, using at least two resources or methods to overcome barriers to communication.
 Learners will demonstrate the ability to communicate verbally and nonverbally with others.
 Outline the importance of maintaining confidentiality.
-Distinction Demonstrate the ability to communicate in a professional manner both verbally and non-verbally with children, parents and professionals in a childcare setting.
-Describe in detail the importance of maintaining confidentiality.
-Undertake a singing session, using at least three resources or method to overcome barriers to communication.
-Respond courteously to others showing sensitive body language and eye-contact.
+Distinction Demonstrate the ability to communicate both verbally and non- verbally with children, parents or professionals in a childcare setting.
+Dis Describe in detail the importance of maintaining confidentiality.
+Undertake a singing session with others, using at least three resources or methods to overcome barriers to communication.